sftcd/openssl/esnistuff/nginx.md

             $ make
             ... go for coffee ...

-- That seems to re-build openssl (incl. a ``make config; make clean``) within
+- That builds openssl afresh (incl. a ``make config; make clean``) and then links static libraries from that build.
+Hence cloning the OpenSSL fork into ``openssl-for-nginx`` - if you've another OpenSSL build (say for [lighttpd](./lighttpd.md) this build would mess that up.
-  $HOME/code/openssl-for-nginx for some reason.
-- And that includes creating a new "$HOME/code/openssl/.openssl" directory where it puts files from $HOME/openssl/include, static libraries and an openssl command line binary.
+- The static libraries for OpenSSL end up below ``$HOME/code/openssl-for-nginx/.openssl``
-- And it doesn't detect if I change code e.g. $HOME/code/openssl/ssl/esni.c or
+- A ``make`` in the nginx directory doesn't detect code changes within OpenSSL.
-  $HOME/code/openssl/include/openssl/esni.h
+  Bit brute-force but deleting that new ``.openssl`` directory gets you a re-build.
-- That means you kinda need two clones of openssl if you want to build openssl shared objects (e.g. for lighttpd) and staticly for nginx.
+- End result is you need two clones of openssl if you want to build openssl shared objects (e.g. for lighttpd) and staticly for nginx.
 I mucked up a few times when using the same source tree for both.
 I'm sure that can be improved, but I've not figured out how yet.
-- Odd... but whatever, it can work;-)

 ## Generate TLS and ESNI keys

 We have a couple of key generation scripts:

-- [make-example-ca.sh](make-example-ca.sh) that generates a fake CA and TLS server certs for example.com, foo.example.com and baz.example.com
+- [make-example-ca.sh](make-example-ca.sh) that generates a fake CA and TLS server certs for example.com, foo.example.com and baz.example.com - that
+  can be used for testing on localhost.
-- [make-esnikeys.sh](make-esnikeys.sh) that generates ESNI keys for local testing
+- [make-esnikeys.sh](make-esnikeys.sh) generates ESNI keys for local testing

 (Note that I've not recently re-tested those, but bug me if there's a problem and I'll check/fix.)

-## Run nginx
+## Run nginx for localhost testing

 The "--prefix=nginx" setting in the nginx build is to match our [testnginx.sh](testnginx.sh) script.
 The [nginxmin.conf](nginxmin.conf) file that uses has a minimal configuration to